deadlydog/deadlydog.github.io/_posts/2021-01-13-Use-a-separate-global-editorconfig-file-for-personal-settings.md

 ## Conclusion

 I've been using this strategy of both a global and local .editorconfig file for a couple years now and have found it works well for me.
-I haven't read about it or seen it used elsewhere though, so I thought I'd share.
+I haven't read about it or seen it elsewhere though, so I thought I'd share.

 What are your thoughts on this approach?
 Do you think you'll try it?